 In August 2018 I have joined the DFG-funded research project “Global Pathways: Knowledge Diffusion in International Relations Research.”
 In this project, which is led by Thomas Risse at FU Berlin, we investigate the spread of ideas among different parts of the IR community.
-This interdisciplinary research combines theories of diffusion with ideas from the sociology of science and bibliometrics.
+This interdisciplinary research combines theories of diffusion with ideas from the sociology of science, network analysis, and bibliometrics.

 My other research is focused on international organizations and international law.
 In my forthcoming book, I compare the contents and legal design of international anti-corruption agreements.
 I argue that they are shaped by diffusion processes between international organizations.
 Yet the agreements vary significantly because member states use them as signals of their commitment to different audiences.